MicrosoftDocs/SupportArticles-docs/support/sql/releases/sqlserver-2022/database-accessibility-issues-high-volume-customer-workloads.md

 ## Resolution

-This problem is fixed in the following cumulative updates for SQL Server:
+This problem is fixed in the following cumulative update for SQL Server:

 [Cumulative Update 1 for SQL Server 2022](cumulativeupdate1.md)